 - Advanced integrations

-Moving to Todoist in Asana vs. Todoist comparison, you get to work on up to five projects simultaneously, add up to 5 MB files, and apply up to three search filters in the Free plan.
+Moving to Todoist in Asana vs. Todoist comparison, you can work on up to five projects simultaneously, add up to 5 MB files, and apply up to three search filters in the Free plan.

 The Pro plan costs $3 per month on the yearly plan, and you get features, including: